nprice1/blog/content/post/typescript-react-redux-chat.md

 </html>
 ```

-This includes our built client Javascript (our webpack config has the output file set
+This includes our built client Javascript (our Webpack config has the output file set
-to be client.js) and includes a div on the page that React will replace with our app.
+to be `client.js`) and includes a div on the page that React will replace with our app.

 Now let's add a script in NPM that will start a little server that will serve up our
 client and also watch for any changes we make and deploy them.
 In the `package.json`